Love Poem: Daddy Loved Us

 I am newly three and except for tights, nothing has ever bothered me.

-Daddy is not yet sixty-seven and gone, called back to live in heaven.
+In this photo Daddy is visibly near, not gone as called back to heaven.

-This photo wilts my composure for I wish he had lived to be older
+This photo wilts my composure for I dearly wish he had lived to be older.

 Daddy loved us